-Kitchen extensions are not only a great means of gaining additional room but also present the perfect opportunity to improve your existing spaces.
-Opening up a middle room to become one large area with the new kitchen, or using your new kitchen as a way of drawing light into otherwise dark spaces, are popular options — but not without issues that will need careful consideration.
+Kitchen extensions also present the perfect opportunity to improve existing spaces elsewhere in the house.
+Opening up a middle room (often the dining room in many typical layouts) to become one space with the new kitchen, or using your new kitchen as a way of drawing light into otherwise dark spaces, are popular options.

 Open plan spaces are a good case in point.
-While they have many good points – allowing you to be part of the action while cooking, keep an eye on the children and add to a general feeling of space and continuity – there are also drawbacks.
+While they have many good points – allowing you to be part of the action while cooking – there are also drawbacks.